Lymphoma

 How is lymphoma treated?

-We have a Day Hospital for outpatient treatment of lymphomas
+We have a Day Hospital for outpatient treatment of lymphomas.

-The specific treatment of the disease is based on the use of chemotherapy in most cases administered on an outpatient basis at the Day Hospital, which allows for prolonged treatments without the need for hospitalization, with the consequent comfort for the patient and a reduction in the economic cost.
+The specific treatment of the disease is based on the use of chemotherapy in most cases.
+This is administered on an outpatient basis in the day hospital.

-• Neoplastic diseases (malignant tumors).
+• Neoplastic diseases (malignant tumours).

 • Diseases of the immune system.

-• In some congenital metabolic alterations.
+• In some congenital metabolic disorders.

 One of the treatments that have revolutionized the therapy of lymphoproliferative syndromes has been the application of monoclonal antibodies.